Specialised interpreting of texts for special purposes (B/A) - English/Polish 3200-L3-2TSUBA

 The course involves a study of conference (consecutive) interpreting.
 Its objective is to prepare the participants to interpret lengthy speeches in full with the use of notes as well as speeches divided into shorter passages without notes.

-The students learn the most basic concepts such as the types and modes of interpreting, the competences of the interpreter or the translation techniques used in consecutive interpreting.
-Then, they develop individual skills relevant to interpreting: text analysis, note-taking, memorising and text delivery.
-The acquisition of a range of competences allows them to move on to regular interpreting practice of various general and specialised texts from various disciplines, such as politics, culture, economy, science, etc.
+The students learn the most basic concepts such as the types and modes of interpreting, the competences of the interpreter or the techniques used in consecutive interpreting.
+Then, they develop individual skills relevant to interpreting: text analysis, memorising and text delivery.
+The acquisition of a range of competences allows them to move on to regular interpreting practice of various general and specialised texts from various disciplines, such as politics, culture, economy, science, medicine, technology etc.

 Much emphasis is put on the use of appropriate register and correct text delivery, including the posture, body language and articulation.